Adaptive multilevel subset simulation with selective refinement: Introduction

 In this work, we propose a multilevel version of the classical subset simulation approach of Au \& Beck \cite{AB01} for rare event estimation in the context of complex models. {More specifically,} we combine the ideas of incorporating multilevel model resolutions across the subsets proposed in \cite{UP2015} with the selective mesh refinement strategy proposed in \cite{EHM14}.
 As a result, our method does not violate the subset property, critical in subset simulation, when changing the model resolution.
 Furthermore, we formulate the subset simulation based on shaking {transformations to ensure asymptotic convergence of the resulting estimator, as shown in \cite{GL2015}}.

-Let $(\Omega,\Sigma,\Pr)$ be a probability space with $\sigma$-algebra $\Sigma$ and probability measure $\Pr$.
-The sample space $\Omega$ can be seen as the input space of a model used to describe the behaviour of a physical system.
+Let $(\Omega,\Sigma,\Pr)$ be a probability space with $\sigma$-algebra $\Sigma$ and probability measure $\Pr$, defined over some non-empty set $\Omega$.
+Given a mathematical model that describes the behaviour of a physical system, the sample space $\Omega$ will form the input space for any sources of uncertainty or randomness.
+Unless otherwise stated, we refer to a random variable $X$ with state space $\mathbb R^d$ as a $\Sigma$-$\mathcal B(\mathbb R^d)$-measurable mapping.
+The expected value of a measurable functional $F:\mathbb R^d\to\mathbb R^m$ of such a random variable $X$ with density $\pi$ is denoted by

+If it is clear from the context, we will suppress the subscript $\pi$ and simply write $\mathbb E[F(X)]$. }

 Let $F \in \Sigma$ be a \emph{rare event} that can be associated to system failure, that is, the demand exceeding the capacity of the system under study.
 Given the above probability space, subset simulation splits the estimation of $\Pr(F) $ into a product of conditional probabilities by introducing a sequence of nested events

 corresponding to larger failure probabilities as the subscript $j \to 0$.
 The rare event probability $\Pr(F)$ is usually prohibitive to estimate directly by MC sampling, but it can be expressed as the product of conditional probabilities